-Although there is no real cure for this condition, there is a lot that you can do to greatly reduce the problem and keep it under control.
-No matter what you do, the most important thing to remember about these unsightly red dots is that they are an inflammatory disorder.
-That could make things easy for you since all you need to keep the breakouts, swelling and redness away would be to reduce and prevent the inflammation.
+Although there is no one cure for this condition, there are a number of things you can do to eliminate the problem and keep it under control.
+The most important thing to remember about these red dots is that they are an inflammatory disorder.
+That could make things easy for you since all you need to keep the breakouts, swelling and redness away would be to target and prevent the inflammation.
 Keep reading to find out more.

 What is Acne and What Causes Them?